A Hypothesis for a Membrane Theory of Gravity

 membrane (brane) theory of gravity.
 The force of gravity would be produced by

-the curvature of our brane by the vibrations of individual strings of
+the curvature of our brane caused by the vibrations of individual strings of

 matter in the three gravity dimensions of M-Theory.
 Gravity’s weakness